danielabar/gopluralsight/README.md

 ### Channels

+All about communication, provide safe way to send messages through application.

+**Channel Advantages**
+* Communication: Are independent objects -> can be distributed to actors without those actors knowing about each other, which leads to  decoupled architecture, makes actors easy to test and debug.
+* Isolation: Can isolate actors from each other.
+Provide safe path for data to flow between threads.
+When actor puts message on channel to be sent, all its references to message are invalidated, ensures only one actor can manipulate message data at a time.
+* Synchronization: Channels have internal sync mechanism, so neither sender or receiver actors have to contain "wait" code.

 Channels can be *bufferred* or *unbufferred*.

 To create an unbufferred channel, do not specify a size or number of buffers for the channel.
 This means the channel cannot hold any items, just a conduit through which goroutines can safely pass data.